Why Visit Trento: 15 Best Things To Do In Trento Italy

 Trento Italy, Doss Trento

-The National Historical Museum of the Alpine Troops in Doss Trento seems like a complementary tourist attraction for Le Gallerie di Piedicastello and vice versa.
+The National Historical Museum of the Alpine Troops in Doss Trento is a great complement to Le Gallerie di Piedicastello, and vice versa.
+As the name suggests, this museum offers a fascinating look at military life in the Alps.

-If you’re already in Le Gallerie di Piedicastello, just follow the road turning away from the runabout or River Adige.
-Keep an eye for a turn/sign “to Doss Trento” at the right, and you must find the way up to the Doss Trento in no time.
+To find the museum from Le Gallerie di Piedicastello, simply follow the road away from the roundabout or River Adige.
+Keep an eye out for a sign that says “to Doss Trento” on your right, and you’ll be on your way up to Doss Trento in no time.

 • Open from Tuesday to Sunday, closed on Mondays and during the Christmas season (see official website)